 Personal data that we hold

-We may hold information relating to you from a number of sources.
+We may hold information relating to you from several sources.
 A significant proportion of the information we hold on alumni is that which you provide to us (for example, you may give us information by filling in forms on the University's website, or by corresponding with us by telephone, email or otherwise).
 If you are a student or studied at Cambridge, some of your personal data is transferred from your student record to the University’s alumni database.

 Most records contain:

 - details of your education (e.g. your College(s), the courses you have completed, dates of study)

 - unique personal identifiers and biographical information (e.g. student number, date of birth)

 - your contact details (and we update these whenever you let us know that they have changed)

 - details of your interactions with the University and Colleges, including:

 - your membership of clubs, societies, and Alumni Groups